This is an Early Access feature. To enable it, please contact Okta Support.

 - Manually create an EAS mail account on the native iOS mail app to confirm that Okta is blocking manually-configured email accounts.

 - Continuous password prompt caused by duplicate EAS profiles — iOS 9.3 and iOS 10.2 device users who manually configure the native iOS mail app before enrolling in OMM will have duplicate EAS profiles on their device after OMM enrollment pushes a certificate-based profile to their device automatically.
 On iOS 9.3 devices, this duplication may cause confusion.
-On iOS 10.2 devices, in addition to the profile duplication issue, the manually-configured profile does not receive email and continuously prompts for a password.
+On iOS 10.2 devices, in addition to the profile duplication issue, the manually-configured profile doesn't receive email and continuously prompts for a password.
 To address these issues, we recommend that you advise your users to delete the manually-configured profile from their device.
-As shown in this example, the password prompt appears continuously.
+Otherwise, the password prompt appears continuously.

 - Currently, this feature supports only the native iOS mail app on iOS devices.

-Users may be prompted for credentials — If you unassign and then reassign a CBA-configured Office 365 app instance to users or groupsGroups allow you to organize your end users and the apps they can access.
-Assigning apps to large sets of end users is made easier with groups., users trying to access the EAS-enabled native iOS mail client are prompted to enter their credentials.
+Users may be prompted for credentials — If you unassign and then reassign a CBA-configured Office 365 app instance to users or groups, users trying to access the EAS-enabled native iOS mail client are prompted to enter their credentials.
 Even after entering credentials, users still receive the message Cannot Get Mail.
 Users may need to wait up to several hours before they can access email.

 - Block access to Outlook for iOS or Android — If you don't want your end users to access Outlook for iOS or Android, you can block access as described in the Microsoft article Enabling Outlook for iOS and Android in Exchange Online.
 Scroll down to Blocking Outlook for iOS and Android.